Documentation

 Interpretation Notes

 This repository does not claim completeness or final authority.
-As with all science, Behavioural science also evolves and therefore definitions might shift.
+As with all science, behavioural science evolves and definitions might shift.

 Many biases overlap semantically.
 Some may be debated, reframed, or subsumed under broader mechanisms.
 The Atlas reflects a working model.

-Spatial arrangement within the graph is completely heuristic.
-That is, distance implies conceptual relatedness, not some concrete, empirical magnitude.
+Spatial arrangement within the graph is heuristic — distance implies conceptual relatedness, not a concrete, empirical magnitude.

 Caveats & Limitations